A vegan diet can help with weight loss, since it offers so many delicious, healthy, and low-calorie choices.

 - Appetite for Reduction, Isa Chandra Moskowitz

 Note that no matter what diet you follow, it’s wise to read up on nutrition.
-For vegans the best general nutrition book is Vegan for Life.
+Ginny Messina’s vegan nutrition guide offers a short and excellent introduction to the topic.